isurus-cv/AWS-SAA-C02-Course/14-HA-and-Scaling/notes.md

 ### Load Balancing Fundamentals

+### ELB Evalution

+Three types of load balancers available in AWS
+- Classic Load Balancer (CLB)
+- Application Load Balancer (ALB)
+- Network Load Balancers (NLB)

+Two versions, v1 and v2.
+Avoid v1 and proceed with v2

+Classic Load Balancer (CLB) is v1 product - Introduced in 2009

+CLB supports HTTP and HTTPs but it is not really a layer 7 LB.
+CLB support only one SSL per CLB.

+Application Load Balancer (ALB) is a v2 product - supports HTTP, HTTPs and WebSocket protocols

+Network Load Balancer (NLB) is also a v2 product - supports TCP, TLS and UDP protocols.
+This is the type of LB we would pick if the networking protocol is not HTTP or HTTPs. e.g.: Email servers, SSH server, Games which would use custom protocols

+In general, v2 are faster, cheaper, support target groups and rules

+### ELB Fundamentals

 Without load balancing, it is difficult to scale.

 The user connects to a load balancer that is set to listens on port 80 and 443